avalon60/ctk_theme_builder/docs/md/installation.md

 ### ZIP Package

-To obtain a ZIP package, look at the releases on the GitHub project page.
+To obtain a ZIP package, look at the available releases of CTk Theme Builder, on the GitHub project page.
 The installable archives start with "ctk\_theme\_builder-", followed by the version, and ending with .zip.
-For example: <i>ctk\_theme\_builder-2.0.0.zip`</i
+For example: <i>ctk\_theme\_builder-2.0.0.zip`</i>

 Install using the following steps: